 It leaves us with summers at home.
 On the other hand, spending most of the summer months in California results in the most bizarre travel stories.

 On one particular weekend, wanting to change our routine, we were desperately looking for places to travel to.
-At that time, we had visited all national parks within a few-hour drive from Los Angeles but Death Valley National Park.
-So we decided to give the latter a try.
-All was good except that we forgot that the summer was not the best time to go to a desert in California.
+At that time, we had visited all national parks near Los Angeles but Death Valley National Park.
+So we decided to give it a try.
+All was good except that we forgot that the summer was not the best time to go to the driest place in California.

-We drove approximately four hours one way and spent no more than five minutes walking along sand dunes in Death Valley.
+We drove approximately four hours one way and spent no more than five minutes walking along the infamous Mesquite Sand Dunes in Death Valley.
 The heat was excruciating, the sand was as hot as an oven.
 Five minutes was all we could handle before running back to our car for safety.

 2. Admiring Latourell Falls, Oregon, without the Crowds

-In Oregon, my husband and I had different ideas in minds.
+In Oregon, Roshan and I had different ideas in mind.
 I wanted to see moss-covered trees.
-Roshan came to the state with one intention, to explore waterfalls near Portland.
+Roshan came to the state with one intention: to explore fairytale places near Portland.
 In fact, Multnomah Falls was on top of his list.
 One of his friends had visited Oregon a few years prior and shared her pictures from that waterfall.
 Roshan had been awestruck and promised to see that place in person one day.

 I, on the other hand, always had to see everything.
 Thus, instead of going directly to Multnomah Falls, I insisted on stopping at a few other waterfalls on our way.
 Roshan agreed at first.
 Yet soon he was begging to skip the last waterfall, Latourell Falls, and go directly to Multnomah Falls.